The Archimedean limit of random sorting networks: The weak trajectory limit

-Note that the law of $Y_n$ is the expectation of the random measure $\nu_n$.
-Therefore Theorem \ref{T:weak-limit} gives convergence in expectation for $\nu_n$, whereas Theorem \ref{T:weak-limit'} gives pointwise convergence. \begin{proof} By Remark 2.4 from \cite{dauvergne1}, the sequence $\nu_n$ is precompact.
+\begin{proof} By Remark 2.4 from \cite{dauvergne1}, the sequence $\nu_n$ is precompact.
 For any subsequential limit $\nu$ of $\nu_n$, Theorem \ref{T:weak-limit} implies that $\nu$-almost every $\rho$ is supported on curves of the form $a\sin(\pi t) + b \cos(\pi t)$.
 Hence if $Z$ is a random path with law $\rho$, then

 for some random variables $(X_1, X_2)$.
 Moreover, $Z(t)$ is uniform for every $t$ since each measure $\nu_n$ is supported on the set $\{\nu_\sig\}_{\sig \in \Om_n}$.
 Therefore $(X_1, X_2) \sim \mathfrak{Arch}$, so $Z$ is the Archimedean path, and hence $\nu = \de_{\prob_\scrA}$. \end{proof}